jsonxr/examples-threejs/README.md

-examples-webgl
+# examples-webgl
 ==============
-Hi, this is an example of webgl
+This demonstrates webgl

+    npm install
+    npm start

+To update the bower packages:

+    gulp bower